awt12/spa-demo-module2/README.md

 ![Sample_flow](https://user-images.githubusercontent.com/13242902/28088139-068058d8-6685-11e7-9645-aae072ce0ff8.png)
 <hr>

 I'll add a service to contact the backend API server.
 (I'll use a factory as you can see below, code is pretty readable, no need to go through it).
-Before I get carried away, I'll add the service in the spa-demo.js manifest.
+Before I get carried away, I'll add the service in the spa-demo.js manifest (Rails) and Client.

 ```javascript
 (function() {